adiwg/mdBook/mdjson_schema_viewer/translator.md

 ###Options
 The Output Empty Tags option will direct the Translator to include blank elements in the output.
 The default behavior is to filter blank elements in the output for compactness.

 The Translate button will provide directions on what information is needed as input to the Translator, through informative text displayed on the button.
-Once the button displays "Translate!", then all required input has been provided, click on the button to proceed with translation.
+Once the button displays "Translate!", then all required input has been provided.
+Click on the button to proceed with translation.

 ###Output
 If the input was successfully translated, then the output XML will display below the "Translate!" button.
 The output can be perused for verification.